Log Cabin Pest Control: 7 Ways to Keep Them Out

 Tightly seal any stored food in canisters, glass jars, lidded plastic bins or heavy-duty food storage bags, especially pantry staples left behind when you close the cabin for the season.

-Build a Bug Barrier
+Build a Barrier to Keep Bugs Out

 For a strong line of defense, create an insecticide barrier around your cabin to deter bugs.
 Spray a specially formulated indoor/outdoor insect repellent along the ground or the foundation, as well as around every window and door exterior.
-Then head inside and do the same in every room around the base of each wall and around the doors and windows.
+Then head inside and do the same in every room around the base of each wall and around the doors and cabin windows.

 Most bug barrier products are effective for about six months.
 Opt for a product with an electric sprayer for a continuous spray without the hassle of a hand pump.